Speciality: Clinical Oncology

 Ninewells Hospital and Medical School is a major general teaching hospital.
 In addition to a comprehensive range of medical, surgical and critical care services it houses one of Scotland’s Regional Cancer Centres and provides, on a single site, all Surgical, Radiotherapy, and Chemotherapy services.
 The hospital is a designated Experimental Cancer Medicine Centre (ECMC) and the oncology department enjoys strong links with the University with an extensive programme of cancer research undertaken on the Ninewells site.

 We currently have four NTNs.
 Training is based in the Tayside Cancer Centre, which consists of a 26-bedded ward; a 12 bedded 5-day chemotherapy unit; a chemotherapy day area and an outpatient department.
 We have three modern Varian Linear Accelerators and a PDR brachytherapy facility.
-IMRT is routinely delivered and SABR will be commissioned later this year.
+IMRT is routinely delivered as well as lung SABR.

-We are a friendly, cohesive, forward-looking department of 9 Clinical and 5 Medical Oncology Consultants working within site-specific multidisciplinary teams.
+We are a friendly, cohesive, forward-looking department of 6 Clinical and 4 Medical Oncology Consultants working within site-specific multidisciplinary teams.
 Teaching, Audit, Quality Improvement work and Out of Programme Experience (OOPE) are actively encouraged.
-Ultimately we endeavour to ensure that our trainees enjoy a supportive environment and training, which is tailored to meet their individual needs.
+Ultimately, we endeavour to ensure that our trainees enjoy a supportive environment and training, which is tailored to meet their individual needs.